Salt Lake City Divorce Attorney Explains Utah Divorce Process

 Utah law requires parties who have children under age 18 to attend divorce orientation and divorce education classes.
 This requirement is a good thing since the class is helpful to the parties.
 Although not required, children should also take a divorce education class as their parents go through the difficult divorce process.

 It depends on whether parties are in agreement.
 If the Respondent and Petitioner fail to resolve issues in the divorce petition and answer, then they are mandated to attend mediation.
 However, the parties may ask to waive mediation.
 But mediation is a cost-effective way for parties to resolve conflicts.
 Usually, a Salt Lake City divorce attorney will encourage mediation.

 Contact a Salt Lake City Divorce Attorney

 Contact a Salt Lake City divorce attorney at Pearson Butler.
 Our divorce attorney team can provide a free initial consultation to answer your questions.
 Our legal team can help answer questions and provide a free initial consultation.
-Call our office in Salt Lake City, South Jordan, or Layton at (800) 265-2314.
+Call our office in South Jordan, Bountiful, or Utah County at (800) 265-2314.